judithsanchez/scoutly/TODOS/phase-3.md

 Start: docker-compose up -d

 Once started, you can use the monitoring commands from Step 2.3 to see your new automated system in action!

+All user identity is now session-based (from NextAuth), not environment-based.